The Lyman-$\alpha$ Forest from LBGs: First 3D Correlation Measurement with DESI and Prospects for Cosmology: Summary and Conclusions

 \section{Summary and Conclusions}

-Measurements of the \lya\ forest from quasar spectra have delivered groundbreaking cosmological constraints at $z>2$, including a sub-percent precision BAO measurement at $z_{\rm eff} = 2.33$ from \DESIDRIILya.
+Measurements of the \lya\ forest from quasar spectra have delivered groundbreaking cosmological constraints at $z>2$, including a sub-percent precision BAO measurement at $z_{\rm eff}=2.33$ from \DESIDRIILya.
 However, such studies remain limited by the relatively low number density of quasars.
 In this work, we present the first 3D \lya\ forest correlation analysis based exclusively on Lyman-break galaxy (LBG) spectra, using a pioneering DESI pilot sample in the COSMOS and XMM fields selected via broadband imaging~\citep{Ruhlmann-Kleider:2024LBG,Payerne:2024LBGs}.
-By adapting the DESI \lyaf\ analysis pipeline (e.g., as used in \DESIDRIILya) we demonstrate that it performs robustly even on the lower signal-to-noise ratio (SNR) LBG spectra.
+By adapting the DESI \lyaf\ analysis pipeline, we demonstrate that it performs robustly even on lower signal-to-noise ratio (SNR) LBG spectra.

-We measure the \lya\ forest auto-correlation function on a $0 < \rp,\rt < 48\ \hMpc$ grid at an effective redshift $z_{\rm eff} = 2.70$, based on 4,151 forests extracted from LBG spectra.
-Remarkably, the results show excellent agreement with those derived from the significantly higher SNR quasar sample in \DESIDRIILya, firmly establishing LBGs as viable tracers of the intergalactic medium across cosmological volumes.

-In addition to the auto-correlation, we analyze the Ly$\alpha$-galaxy cross-correlation using the positions of 4,931 LBGs and 8,431 Lyman-alpha emitters (LAEs).
+We measure the \lya\ forest auto-correlation function on a $0 < \rp,\rt < 48\ \hMpc$ grid at an effective redshift $z_{\rm eff}=2.70$, based on 4,151 forests extracted exclusively from LBG spectra.
+Remarkably, the results show excellent agreement with those derived from the significantly higher-SNR quasar sample in \DESIDRIILya, demonstrating that LBG forests, even at the relatively low SNR of our sample, can reliably trace the intergalactic medium across large volumes.
+In addition to the auto-correlation, we analyze the Ly$\alpha$–galaxy cross-correlation using the positions of 4,931 LBGs and 8,431 Lyman-$\alpha$ emitters (LAEs) in the same fields.
 The Ly$\alpha$–galaxy cross-correlation provides a powerful tool for calibrating galaxy redshifts, allowing us to correct systematic redshift offsets of $\Delta v_{\rm LBG} = -169 \pm 22\ \kms$ for LBGs and $\Delta v_{\rm LAE} = -241 \pm 20\ \kms$ for LAEs.

-These results highlight the potential of \lya\ forests extracted from LBG spectra as a complementary cosmological probe to quasar-based analyses, and thus establishes a promising route to mapping large-scale structure and constraining the nature of the Universe at redshifts $z \gtrsim 2$.